 A cockroach can measure more than two inches in length; tropical species tend to be larger than those found in cooler climates.
-It has six legs, two antennae, and some species have wings.
+They have six legs and two antennae, and some species have wings.
 Most winged cockroaches aren’t particularly good at flying, though.
 A cockroach can enter your home from nearly anywhere.
-Considering it can breed rapidly, it’s especially important to exterminate the problem once you notice it to avoid allergic reactions and other health risks.
+Considering that they breed rapidly, it’s especially important to deal with the problem once you notice it to avoid allergic reactions and other health risks.

 - Cockroaches are nocturnal, so if you spot one during the day, it’s usually a sure sign of an infestation.